amd/ZenDNN/benchdnn/doc/embag.md

 - `algo` (Algorithm used for embag computation (e.g., "sum", "mean", "max"))
 - `iters` (Number of iterations)
 - `dt` (Data types: src:dst)
+- `fp16_scale_bias` (Flag indicating the data type of Scale and ZeroPoint used only for INT8/INT4 table data types)
 - `padding_index` (Index used for padding)
 - `include_last_offset` (Flag indicating whether to include the last offset in the offsets array)
 - `is_weights` (Flag indicating if weights are used for each index in the embag)